biiraj01/javascript-day-8/README.md

 Today i learn about asnychronous, callbacks and callbacks hell in javascript.I also learned about promise and promise chains.
+I also leaned asyn await.